LJablon/LoadBalancer/readme.md

 # Setup
 ## run the following commands
+### This is purely for configurting the python virtual env
 1) Using script
 chmod +x setup_env.sh
 ./setup_env.sh

-2) non using script (this assumes windows please see your own language for more details) python -m venv ./venv
+2) non using script (this assumes windows) python -m venv ./venv
 ./venv/Scripts/activate
 pip install requests